cimnine/ansible-jitsi-meet-role/README.md

     enableFirefoxMulticast: true # Defaults to false
 ```

+NOTE:
-NOTE: the requirements of config.js may change at any moment when
+The requirements of `config.js` may change at any moment when
 updating jitsi-meet, upstream is not very comunnicatative about this.
 Check with any CHANGELOG, and announcements about new required values
 before you update.